leeyumsk/IRL-Subtitles/README.md

 Onshape was used to the frames that the PCBs will fit in on the glasses.

 ### 4. [Extra Documentation](/Extra%20Documentation/README.md)
 This is all the documentation that was created in the testing and researching on creating the glasses.
-This also has the pinouts that were used on the glasses for reference.
+This also has the pin outs that were used on the glasses for reference.

 ## What the Project could use
 1. Faster processing, moving computation on the the board.
 2. Better integration between programs, face detect, sound location, and speech to text.
-3. Localization of sound implemnted.
+3. Localization of sound implemented.
-4. Battery mangament within code.
+4. Battery management within code.

 ## Helpful Links
 https://github.com/espressif/esp-who/tree/master

-## Reference (remove nonrelated when published)
+## References
 When writing, StuckArt Prototype racer was used as reference

 [Example from site](https://github.com/StuckAtPrototype/Racer/blob/master/README.md?plain=1)